 Preserving the natural environment is a responsibility railroads take seriously.

 This commitment to technology is a growing factor in freight rail’s impressive environmental record.
 Railroads move approximately one-third of all U.S. exports and intercity freight volume in the United States.
-Despite the large volume of freight moved, U.S. Environmental Protection Agency data show freight railroads only account for 0.5% of total U.S. greenhouse gas emissions and just 2% of emissions from transportation-related sources, while accounting for well over one third of intercity freight ton-miles.
+U.S Environmental Protection Agency data show freight railroads account for only 0.6% of total U.S. greenhouse gas emissions and only 2.0% of the transportation-related sources, while accounting for well over one third of intercity freight ton-miles.